nvnktrl/RSVP_Movies_Case_Study/README.md

 # RSVP_Movies_Case_Study
-Analyze the IMDb movie dataset using SQL and recommendations to be given to RSVP movies for their project.
+Analyzed the IMDb movie dataset using SQL and recommendations to be given to RSVP movies for their project.
 # Problem Statement:

 RSVP Movies is an Indian film production company which has produced many super-hit movies.
 They have usually released movies for the Indian audience but for their next project, they are planning to release a movie for the global audience in 2022.